 You will be introduced to the language, literature and culture of medieval England and study Old and Middle English texts.
 In this module you will familiarise yourself with the knowledge needed for reading and understanding medieval texts.
 In addition you will be introduced to the basics of grammar and spelling conventions.
-For this module you will have two 1-hour lectures and one 1-hour seminar per week.
+For this module you will have two one-hour lectures and one one-hour seminar per week.

 This module will introduce some of the core skills necessary for literary studies through focus on specific poetry and prose texts.
 You will address topics including: close reading, constructing an argument and handling critical material.
 For this module you will have a combination of lectures and seminars.

 This module, taught through a combination of practical workshops, seminars, and lectures, considers key concepts in the study of dramatic texts, theatre history and performance.
 The module frames these concepts, taking into consideration questions about who performs, where, to whom, why and how, through explorations of key moments in the Western theatrical tradition.

 This module will provide an introduction to the history of German film-making, focusing on some of the most significant films from the silent period (Das Cabinet des Dr. Caligari), the late Weimar Republic (M), Nazi Germany (Triumph des Willens) and the post-unification period (Good Bye Lenin!).
 We will study the development of film styles over the past century and discuss the films’ narratives in relation to developments in German society.
 The module will also introduce critical tools for the analysis of visual media and discuss a variety of critical approaches in Film Studies.